 Before explaining the test and production configurations for WebSphere for z/OS, you must understand which test phase should be done on the z/OS platform and which should be done on other platforms.
-Configuring your systems for test and production shows the test and production phases.
+Configuring your systems for test and production on page 250 shows the test and production phases.
 The sections that follow explain the phases.